Annuities are contracts with insurance companies to protect your assets and/or provide a guaranteed source of income. There are four types:

 For more information on annuities, Social Security and other tools for financial freedom, contact Wolfgang Financial and Insurance Agency today.

-*Wolfgang Financial and Insurance Agency LLC is not affiliated with or endorsed by the Social Security Administration or any government agency.
+*Wolfgang Financial and Insurance Agency is not affiliated with or endorsed by the Social Security Administration or any government agency.

 *This is not investment advice.
 All information on this site is for educational purposes only.
-Wolfgang Financial and Insurance Agency LLC isn't liable for any potential damages that may incur from this information.
+Wolfgang Financial and Insurance Agency isn't liable for any potential damages that may incur from this information.
 Always consult a licensed financial professional before doing anything.

 *Annuities are designed to be long-term investments and frequently involve charges such as administrative fees, annual contract fees, mortality & risk expense charges and surrender charges.
 Early withdrawals may impact annuity cash values and death benefits.
 Taxes are payable upon withdrawal of funds.
 An additional 10% IRS penalty may apply to withdrawals prior to age 59 ½.
 Annuities are not guaranteed by FDIC or any other governmental agency and are not deposits or other obligations of, or guaranteed or endorsed by any bank or savings association.